mgla/docker-sql-restore/README.md

 1. Create a personal access token with GitHub, see https://github.com/settings/tokens and save it for later
    * Needs repo permissions
-1. Create a secret with the AWS Secrets Manager containing the keys `secret`and `oauth`. `secret` can be anything - AWS CodePipeline will create the WebHook for you.
+1. Create a secret with the AWS Secrets Manager containing the key oauth`.
+Set the access token as a key.
    * Note the name of the secret for later use
 1. Create a stack with the pipeline.yaml template with the following parameters
    * GitBranch: The git branch which will trigger the pipeline.
 Example: master